 I have three recordings of music by Elizabeth, although many more are currently available as a search on Amazon will show.
 “Le Sommeil d’Ulisse” is a collection of cantatas and instrumental pieces, the cantatas sung by soprano Isabelle Desrochers with Les Voix Humaines, the go-to gals for viola da gamba music, among the instrumentalists.
-There is a right way and a wrong way to do French Baroque music, and they do it the right way.
-All the elegance and subtlety of the vocal pieces is where it should be and the instrumental pieces are delivered with a happy combination of verve and suaveness.
+There is a right way and a wrong way to do French Baroque music, and they do it right.
+All the elegance and subtlety of the vocal pieces is where it should be and the instrumental pieces are delivered with a happy combination of verve and suavity.
 The opera “Ophale et Procris” done by Musica Fiorita directed by Daniela Dolci is also in my collection.
 The music is superb but the recording leaves me biting my tongue because of the voices.
 Once again, there’s too much I Pagliacci and not enough Baroque for my taste.
 You’d think because I’m a harpsichordist I’d own Elizabeth Farr’s recordings of the harpsichord suites on the Naxos label, but when it comes to harpsichord music I’d rather play it than listen to it — go figure.
 So I know the recordings are out there and would recommend them, having had a listen on YouTube.
 Elizabeth’s instrumental sonatas are superb, I hope someone records all of them using period instruments and period performance practice.
 Once again, fingers crossed …

 So, there we have it, a brief foray into the world of women composers in my own collection.
 As you move into the 19th and 20th centuries there are many more composers to discover, of course.
 I’ve just listened to “Carillons Mystiques,” a piano piece by the 19th century French composer Melanie Bonis — absolutely gorgeous stuff.
 But I’ll leave things according to the plan I set for myself and stop at the year 1800.
 Let’s hope that as time moves forward more fine performances of works by women composers from all periods grace our auditory canals.
-The composers deserve every bit of the attention and we deserve to hear the products of their craft.
+The composers deserve every bit of the attention and we deserve to hear the stunning products of their craft.